 If you do not need the data on tapes, you can move the imported tapes to the Free media pool or any other media pool.
 In this case, the tapes will be marked as free.
 For more information, see Moving Tapes to Another Media Pool.

 Limitations for Removing Media Pools

-- You can remove only simple or GFS media pools; service media pools cannot be removed.
+- You can remove only regular media pools or GFS media pools; service media pools cannot be removed.

 - You cannot remove a media pool that is used in a backup to tape or file to tape job.
-To remove such media pool, you need to point corresponding jobs to other simple or GFS media pools.
+To remove such media pool, you need to point corresponding jobs to other media pools or GFS media pools.